DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Introduction

 \subsubsection{Replay Attack Detection}

-A common method for replay attack detection uses authentication signals or watermarking, presumed to be unknown to adversaries~\cite{9177270,Shahabadi10976679}.
-This method enables prompt detection by disrupting the watermark during an attack.
-Physical watermarking is classified into input-added, which alters input signals, and output-added, which affects output signals~\cite{Liu10643207}.
-This ensures detection of any interference, regardless of alterations to inputs or outputs.
-Watermarking-based cyberattack detection was proposed by Mo et al.~\cite{Mo5394956}, introducing Dynamic Watermarking (DWM) to detect cyberattacks in controlled systems.
-By embedding authentication signals into control inputs, they improved detection rates while analyzing trade-offs with control performance.
-Subsequent research has split into two complementary streams. \begin{enumerate}[label=(\roman*)] \item Operator–specified, constant-covariance DWM frameworks show that simply superimposing random Gaussian signals can expose tampering even in noisy or partially observed plants: single-input and multi-input-multi-output extensions with robustness to non-Gaussian disturbances~\cite{Satchidanandan7738534,satchidanandan2017defending,Satchidanandan8746227}, linear time-invariant (LTI) to linear time-variant (LTV) generalizations~\cite{Hespanhol8263914,Porter9187955}, lightweight key-based recursion for unsecured channels~\cite{Song8984338}, and multi-layer industrial deployments that cut false alarms and localize faults~\cite{Yang9954617}.
-While effective, these schemes assume LTI–Gaussian models and keep the operator picked watermark intensity constant, creating a static detectability–performance trade-off. \item Systematic watermarking strategies to balance between detection accuracy and control performance address the challenges associated with the first direction.
-These control-theoretic optimization approaches choose a covariance offline for LTI systems by employing Linear-Quadratic-Gaussian (LQG) cost or maximizing the Kullback–Leibler (KL) divergence.
-This results in constant yet provably optimal signals regarding cost or detection delay \cite{Mo6612700,Weerakkody7039974,Mo7011170,Naha9772401}.
-Additionally, with online system identification, these methods lead to convergent rank-one updates when the initial LTI parameters are unknown \cite{Liu9061046}.
-These designs rely on an LTI-Gaussian model and fix the watermark power at a single offline value, unable to adjust when plant dynamics change.
-This limits their effectiveness against replay attacks in time-varying or slightly nonlinear MTCs, highlighting the need for an adaptive, online approach. \end{enumerate}
+A common replay-attack detection method uses watermarking, assumed unknown to adversaries~\cite{9177270,Shahabadi10976679}.
+It enables prompt detection by disrupting the watermarking during an attack.
+Physical watermarking is classified into input-added, which alters input signals, and output-added, which alters output signals~\cite{Liu10643207}.
+This ensures detection of any interference, regardless of whether inputs or outputs are compromised.
+Mo et al.~\cite{Mo5394956} introduced static watermarking for replay attack detection in controlled systems by embedding authentication signals into control inputs, enhancing detection while analyzing the resulting detection-performance trade-offs.
+Later research has divided into three complementary streams: \begin{enumerate}[label=(\roman*)] \item \textit{Operator–specified stationary watermarking design:} These frameworks show that combining random Gaussian signals can expose tampering even in noisy or partially observed plants, including single- and multi-input-multi-output extensions with robustness to non-Gaussian disturbances~\cite{Satchidanandan7738534,Satchidanandan8746227}, Linear Time-Invariant (LTI) to linear time-variant extensions~\cite{Porter9187955}, lightweight key-based recursion for unsecured channels~\cite{Song8984338}, and multi-layer industrial deployments that reduce false alarms and localize faults~\cite{Yang9954617}.
+However, these methods mostly assume LTI–Gaussian models and keep the operator-chosen watermark distribution stationary, leading to a static detectability–performance trade-off. \item \textit{Optimization-based offline or online stationary watermark design:} Systematic watermarking strategies balance detection accuracy and control performance using control-theoretic optimization.
+For LTI systems with full model knowledge, they choose a static watermark covariance offline by minimizing a Linear-Quadratic-Gaussian (LQG) cost or maximizing Kullback–Leibler (KL) divergence, producing static but provably optimal signals for cost or detection metrics \cite{Mo6612700,Mo7011170,Naha9772401,11107908,Xia2025,XIA2026112988}.
+These approaches, however, assume LTI–Gaussian dynamics and a single offline watermark power, so they cannot adapt to changing plant dynamics and are less effective against replay attacks in time-varying or nonlinear MTCs.
+For unknown LTI parameters, Liu et al.~\cite{Liu9061046} propose an online identification-and-design loop that updates the watermark covariance during a learning phase and provably converges to the optimal stationary covariance.
+Yet the steady-state watermark remains stationary and still relies on LTI–Gaussian assumptions, so it cannot provide the dynamic adaptation required for nonlinear or time-varying MTCs.